thatslifescience/github_dev/_posts/2017-09-18-you-cant-observe-a-lot-just-by-watching-MAndina.md

 Here's [another](https://www.youtube.com/watch?v=G-lN8vWm3m0 ) example of how different competing stimulations can mess with our perception depending on where you direct your attention.

 **Is this going to be on the test?**
 Phenomena like these are found in everyday life.
 If you grab a blender and mix 2 parts of perception attentional modulation, with 3 parts competing stimuli (noises, odors, …) and one big emotional event, you can create a very distorted reality that will be stored as a *[false memory](https://en.wikipedia.org/wiki/False_memory)*.
-False memories are recollections of events that did not happen .
+False memories are recollections of events that did not happen.
 I'm OK remembering the time when I discovered teleportation, but when you need someone to testify whether a car ran into the intersection during a red light or identify faces in a prison lineup, false memories can cause big problems [3].

 <center><a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/37139786772/in/dateposted-friend/" title="2017-09-18-MAndinaD"><img src="https://farm5.staticflickr.com/4430/37139786772_a23b1df5c6.jpg" width="500" height="282" alt="2017-09-18-MAndinaD"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>
 **Fig 4.** Image taken from "The Usual Suspects" ([https://es.wikipedia.org/wiki/The_Usual_Suspects](https://es.wikipedia.org/wiki/The_Usual_Suspects)).
 Edited by Matias Andina.